mat-docs/mtap-docs/TAPApi/2020.1/docs/Installation.md

 The TAP API provides a micro service per persitence mechanism (Influx and SQLRace)

 ## Influx

+### Prerequisites
+SQL Server and InfluxDB have to be installed.
+Please follow the installation notes for [InfluxWriter](/InfluxWriter/2020.1/docs/Installation.md).

 #### Install the Identity Service
 The [**Identity Service**](/IdentityService/README.md) must be installed before installing MAT.TAP.TelemetryAnalytics.API.